yomidevs/yomitan-mecab-installer/README.md

 [MeCab](https://taku910.github.io/) is a third-party program which uses its own dictionaries and parsing algorithm to decompose Japanese sentences into individual words.
 MeCab may produce more accurate parsing results than Yomitan’s own internal parser.

-## Note
+##❗ **Note** ❗
-This doesn't affect anything other than the search page for Yomitan, and is mostly useless since Yomitan's internal parser is good enough for most cases.
-Just to let you know!
+MeCab is only used on the search page of Yomitan and is therefore mostly useless.
+Back in the stone ages of Yomichan, there was no internal parser for the search page and thus MeCab was the only option.
+In the modern era, there is little to no reason to install it, but it is an option nonetheless!

 ## ⏬ Installation